 When cooking food, it’s best to steam not only to save water but to preserve nutrients.
 Check as well that you put the lid on to help boil water fast.
 You need not use a huge amount of water when cooking frozen veggies and stews.

-Did you know that using a pressure cooker can save you time, energy and yes, water?
+Did you know that using a pressure cooker can save you time, energy, and yes, water?

 In cleaning pots and pans, a good idea is to soak them first in warm water to help soften the grease.
-This is a better option than letting water run on them while you’re scraping them clean.
+This is a better option than letting the water run on them while you’re scraping them clean.